SMI South Central (Smoke Management Instructions) South Central Oregon Smoke Management Instructions

 1. DISCUSSION AND FORECAST FOR SOUTH CENTRAL OREGON ZONES 624 AND 625

-Mixing height above 5000 ft throughout the day.
-Mixing height lowers to 3200 - 4200 ft during the evening.
+Mixing height above 5000 ft during the morning and afternoon.
+Mixing height lowers below 1000 ft during the evening.

 3. BURNING INSTRUCTIONS FOR ZONES 624 AND 625 INCLUDING THE WALKER

 This instruction is valid for burning conducted on Thursday, April 30, 2009.

 Avoid ignitions within 12 miles in all directions of SSRAs.
 For units that will smolder significantly through the night avoid burning within at least 20 miles in all directions of SSRAs.
 Complete ignitions by 4pm

 The smoke management forecaster is available at (503)

 to discuss specific burns.
 The duty forecaster phone

 number is (503) 945-7401.
 Please call this number and